-About 90% of children with elevated blood lead levels live in lower-income countries, and resulting cognitive damages are linked to nearly one trillion dollars in lost productivity annually.
+About 90% of children with elevated blood lead levels live in lower-income countries, and resulting in cognitive damages are linked to nearly one trillion dollars in lost productivity annually.

 The related study looked at various potential sources of blood lead level contamination in Bangladeshis.

-The lead comes in various forms, called isotopes, and the ratios of those isotopes vary by the lead’s origin.
+Lead comes in various forms, called isotopes, and the ratios of those isotopes vary by the lead’s origin.

 The researchers could point to lead chromate-adulterated turmeric as the most likely culprit by matching it to lead isotopes in people’s blood.